bengionz/personal_stuff/README.md

-# MATH4610
+# personal_stuff
-All of my code for MATH 4610
+This is all my stuff for myself